Why Your Homeowner's Insurance May Be at Risk — and What You Can Do About It

 For homeowners in central Washington, this has translated to non-renewals, steep premium increases, and in some cases, coverage being reduced or capped in ways that weren't in the original policy.
 The Washington State Insurance Commissioner's office has reported a significant increase in wildfire-related coverage complaints over the past three years.

-What Insurers Are Actually Looking At
+What Insurers Look At

 Modern insurance underwriting in fire-prone areas has become significantly more data-driven.
 Insurers use satellite imagery, publicly available fire hazard severity zone maps, and increasingly, third-party risk scoring tools that evaluate individual parcels based on factors like slope, vegetation density, proximity to previous fire perimeters, and distance to the nearest fire station.